 Uninsured motorist coverage is optional liability coverage that compensates you for excess wage loss and pain and suffering.
 This coverage applies if an uninsured driver hits you or a member of your family.
 Usually, the limits are the same as your bodily injury limits but can be at the state minimum.

 Limited Property Damage (LPD)

-Under Michigan law, if you are 50% or more at fault in an auto accident, you can be sued for up to $1000.00 of damage not covered by the other person’s collision coverage.
-This coverage is also called mini-tort.
-If you purchase this coverage, your policy will pay up to the $1000 to the other party’s collision coverage.
-If you are hit and need to know how to get your deductible back go to How to file a mini-tort claim.
+Under Michigan law, if you are 50% or more at fault in an auto accident, the other driver can sue you for up to $3000.00 of damage, not that their policy does not cover.
+If you purchase this coverage, your policy will pay up to $3000 to the other party’s collision coverage.
+If you are hit and need to know how to get your deductible back, go to How to file a mini-tort claim.

 Optional Michigan auto insurance coverage’s

 Rental is an optional coverage that will pay a daily amount towards a rental car for a collision or comprehensive claim while your vehicle is in the shop.
 Coverage is for a specific amount, and you will owe for the additional cost.

 Road Service is an optional coverage that pays towards the cost to have your vehicle towed or other emergency services.